 To page the person who has the handset or to locate the handset when the phone is not in use, press PAGE on the base.
-The handset beeps for 5 seconds and the display shows Paging.
-For a longer handset beep, hold down PAGE for at least 2 seconds.
-The handset beeps for 1 minute.
-To stop it from beeping sooner, press any key except TALK on the handset.
+The handset beeps for 15 seconds and the display shows Paging.
+To locate the handset using a continuous beep, press and hold PAGE longer than 2 seconds.
+The handset beeps for one minute.
+Press any key or place the handset on the base to stop the page sooner.